Kosovo: Cinema

 The film industry of Kosovo dates from the 1970s.
 In 1969, the parliament of Kosovo established Kosovafilm, a state institution for the production, distribution and showing of films.
 Its initial director was the actor Abdurrahman Shala, followed by writer and noted poet Azem Shkreli, under whose direction the most successful films were produced.
 Subsequent directors of Kosovafilm were Xhevar Qorraj, Ekrem Kryeziu and Gani Mehmetaj.
 After producing seventeen feature films, numerous short films and documentaries, the institution was taken over by the Serbian authorities in 1990 and dissolved.
-Kosovafilm was reestablished after Yugoslav withdrawal from the region in June 1999 and has since been endeavoring to revive the film industry in Kosovo.
+Kosovafilm was reestablished after Yugoslav withdrawal from the region in June 1999 and has since been endeavouring to revive the film industry in Kosovo.